Geometric Visualizations of Single and Entangled Qubits: Introduction

 The conventional visualization model for the states of a single qubit is a Bloch Sphere, which provides a one-to-one correspondence between points in a visualizable geometric space and the quantum mechanical state space.
 However, many of the interesting and unintuitive properties of quantum mechanics occur only in multi-qubit systems.
 One of the shortcomings of the conventional Bloch Sphere is that it characterizes only individual qubits rather than correlations between them that dominate the state space of multi-qubit systems.
 The increasing dimensionality of parameters needed to describe an $n$-qubit system grows exponentially with $n$, making visualizations of even entangled 2-qubit states an intrinsically hard problem.
 Nevertheless, the conceptual and pedagogical utility of visualizable maps and the growing interest in the study and teaching of quantum information concepts has informed the development of several approaches to visualize $n\geq{2}$ qubit states, Hilbert spaces, and entanglement \cite{charEnt, geoEntBellIneq, onGeoEnt, geoQuantState, geoEnt}.
 Strategies to visualize 2-qubit systems include a tetrahedron nested in an octahedron to map equivalence classes of different states \cite{2qubitViz}, two 1-qubit Bloch spheres that track the 2-qubit correlations using color-map ellipsoids \cite{mqubitViz}, embedded steering ellipsoids \cite{SteerEllipse}, or embedded axes \cite{entBloch}, and separate vectors on three-sphere maps that characterize the two 1-qubit states and their entanglement \cite{23qHopf, 2qBS}.
 Past works have established visual models that are useful for capturing the fullest extent of the 2-qubit state space, albeit using complicated parameterizations that require intimate knowledge of the quantum formalism.

 Our approach to visualizing single and entangled qubit states takes its cue from 2- and 3-D Minkowski diagrams, reduced-dimensional cross-sections of the full 4-D space-time map that preserve many of its properties.
 Mathematically, our cross-sections of Hilbert spaces correspond to states with representations specified by only real numbers, which has the added advantage that one can choose to introduce the corresponding basic linear algebra formalism for the mapped states without the need for complex numbers.
 Geometrically, the real cross-section of a 1-qubit state is mapped to a circular cross-section of the familiar Bloch sphere, a “Bloch Circle”, while the real cross-section of all pure 2-qubit states is mapped to a solid annular toroid (a donut with a donut-shaped hole \cite{knivesout}).
 The toroidal geometry is chosen to simultaneously allow the encoding of the degree of entanglement of the 2-qubit state in a single length and the states of the underlying 1-qubit mixed states in lengths and angles.
 Moreover, the geometry demonstrates the difference in abundance of separable and entangled states, illuminates the non-trivial topology of the full 2-qubit state-space, and builds intuition for why maximally entangled 2-qubit states are so frequently employed in basic quantum information algorithms.
 Thus, our toroid model can serve as an intuitive tool for teaching and learning qubit concepts at an introductory level.
+At a more advanced level, the 1-qubit and 2-qubit maps can track the evolution of quantum states in the Hilbert subspaces as qubits are manipulated by quantum logic gates (see Fig.~\ref{figLogicGates}).